-It is Trent University's intent to create an inclusive learning environment.
-If a student has a disability and/or health consideration and feels that he/she may need accommodations to succeed in this course, the student should contact the Student Accessibility Services Office (SAS), Blackburn Hall Suite 132, 705 748-1281, sas@trentu.ca.
-For Trent University in Oshawa Student Accessibility Services Office contact 905 435-5102, ext.
-5024.
-Complete text can be found under Access to Instruction in the Academic Calendar.
+If is Trent University's intent to create an inclusive learning environment.
+If a student has a disability and documentation from a regulated health care practitioner and feels that they may need accommodations to succeed in a course, the student should contact the Student Accessibility Services Office (SAS) at the respective campus as soon as possible.